Understanding Spreadsheet Files

 Formatting Spreadsheet Files for Route4Me Upload

 Your spreadsheet files must contain a header row and data rows.
 The table header defines the type of information you’re adding, while the corresponding data fields contain the actual information you input into the system.
+When preparing your file, please consider the following limitations:

 Columns can be split into two categories, depending on the information they contain: reserved attributes columns and custom columns.